pydio/pydio-doc-admin-guide/2_running_cells_in_production/8_cluster_setup/1_going_stateless.md

-This section is a must-read to understand what you are doing when deploying Cells in cluster mode.
+The rest of this section is a must-read to understand what you are doing when deploying Cells in cluster mode.

 ## Deploying software in a distributed environment